metallb/metallb/website/content/hacking.md

 In addition to code, there's deployment configuration and
 documentation:

-- `docs` contains various documents, such as a tutorial, an installation guide, and this hacking guide.
 - `dockerfiles` contains the Docker build configurations that package MetalLB into container images.
 It contains one set of "prod" configurations, which is what users of MetalLB install, and one set